 The SSH Proxy Decryption profile blocks risky SSH sessions

-and blocks or restricts SSH tunneled traffic according to your Security
+and blocks or restricts SSH tunneled traffic according to your Security policy.

 The SSH Proxy Decryption profile (